NEW HARVEST FOUNDATION CONSIDERS:

 - Candidates for public office

-- Food that could reasonably be donated by an outside sponsor.
+- Food that could reasonably be donated by an outside sponsor will not be funded.
 Consideration will be given to events hosted at a venue with restricted catering, but only up to 25% of the total grant proposal.